-So, say there was a hurricane, and it destroyed the roof of your house; this caused water damage to kick in, and the electricity to go out.
+Say there was a hurricane, and it destroyed the roof of your house.
+This caused water damage to kick in and the electricity to go out.
 In this case, your home would most likely be declared inhabitable, and your additional living expenses coverage would take over.

-Additional living expenses coverage can pay for things like hotels, restaurant meals, mileage, and laundry.
+Additional living expenses insurance can pay for things like hotels, restaurant meals, mileage, and laundry.
 Most policies with ALE insurance will have loss of use coverage.
 This applies to any extra costs you incur due to a covered loss.
-A good way to think of it is that it should cover any expense you would not have if you had not moved out of your home.
+A good way to think of it is that loss of use coverage should cover any expense you would not have if you had not moved out of your home.

 However, it only covers the additional costs that you’re incurring.
 If your usual rent is $1,600 a month, but your new rent is $1,900, the insurance would pay for the $300 difference, not the full cost of your rent.

 Other costs that could be covered by the policy include furniture rental, storage fees, and pet boarding.

 Usually, additional living expenses coverage is around 20% to 30% of your dwelling limit amount.
 So, if your home is insured for $200,000, 20% of that would be $40,000—this is your policy coverage.
 Not only that, but these policies also have a time limit, which is usually around 12 months.

-In addition to these things, your insurance company will not pay for anything they consider to be overboard.
+Your insurance company will not pay for anything they consider to be “overboard.”
 These policies were made to help you maintain your lifestyle, not improve it.
-If you have a three-bedroom house, a temporary move to a six-bedroom house with a pool is something that your insurance will not cover.
+If you have a three-bedroom house, a temporary move to a six-bedroom house with a pool and a hot tub is not something your insurance will cover.

 Your insurance company can help you look for something of similar condition to your home.
 It will make the process less complicated for you and ensure that it falls under their coverage rules.